+Comments on tables 16-27?
+What do the results show?
+Is the assignment performance satisfying?

 Octopart based part price assignment

-To evaluate the economic sustainability of the reuse of electronic components it is necessary to estimate the economic value of recognized components.
+To evaluate the economic feasibility of the reuse of electronic components it is necessary to estimate the economic value of recognized components.
 One indicator of valuable components is the original price of the component.
 The Octopart database gives the possibility to request the price for a component if the component could be assigned to a component in the database.
-Unfortunately not all suppliers publish their prices and the therefore a price can just be assigned for a subset of the components.
+Unfortunately not all suppliers publish their prices and therefore a price can just be assigned for a subset of the components.
 The prices of all manual labeled components were requested, and the price rate was calculated as follows: